“Modern” Interpretations

 In Preparation for Teaching

-1. Review teacher background readings about the film “Ononko’s Vow” (Frame Notes for “Ononko’s Vow – A Colonial Tale”, “Ononko’s Vow” article from Kinetogram, “Ononko’s Vow” program notes)
+1. Review teacher background readings about the film “Ononko’s Vow” (Frame Notes for “Ononko’s Vow – A Colonial Tale”, “Ononko’s Vow” article from Kinetogram, “Ononko’s Vow” program notes).

-2. Copy Allen Sisters’ photographs and Photo Interpretation Worksheet
+2. Copy Allen Sisters’ photographs and Photo Interpretation Worksheet.

-3. Obtain a copy of the 1910 film, “Ononko’s Vow,” from the Pocumtuck Valley Memorial Association, Deerfield, MA. by sending an email to the Teachers Center.
+3. Obtain a copy of the 1910 film, “Ononko’s Vow,” from the Pocumtuck Valley Memorial Association, Deerfield, MA by sending an email to the Teachers Center.

 4. Review questions for directed questioning activities listed in the “Activities” section of this lesson plan.

-5. Copy “Olde Deerfield Dolls” paper dolls and accompanying booklet “Little Captives of 1704” (Abigail Nims, pages 1-24; Arosen, pp. 26-30; Eunice Williams, pp. 31-40; Rememberance Sheldon, pp. 42-58; Stephen Williams, pp. 59-71; and Thankful Stebbins, pp. 72-87), “American Heroes” figures and accompanying booklet, Allen Sister’s Photo Interpretation Sheet and Questions About Paper Dolls and Action Figures worksheet
+5. Copy “Olde Deerfield Dolls” paper dolls and accompanying booklet “Little Captives of 1704” (Abigail Nims, pages 1-24; Arosen, pp. 26-30; Eunice Williams, pp. 31-40; Remembrance Sheldon, pp. 42-58; Stephen Williams, pp. 59-71; and Thankful Stebbins, pp. 72-87), “American Heroes” figures and accompanying booklet, Allen Sister’s Photo Interpretation Sheet and Questions About Paper Dolls and Action Figures worksheet.

 6. Copy final Rubric.